openstack-archive/tripleo-docs/doc/source/install/environments/baremetal.rst

   description and so on).
 Note that this field will not be considered by Ironic during the import

+Also if you're working in a diverse environment with multiple architectures and/or platforms within an architecture you may find it necessary to include a platform field:

+* ``platform`` - String paired with images to fine tune image selection

 For example::

   {